eelregit/pmwd/docs/nova/README.rst

 pdfTeX error: unknown version of OS/2 table (0004)
 --------------------------------------------------

-Designed by FontForge, Nova ttf files trigger the above errors of pdfTeX, as described in https://tex.stackexchange.com/a/225089.
+Designed with FontForge, Nova ttf files trigger the above errors of pdfTeX, as described in https://tex.stackexchange.com/a/225089.
 These files have been "fixed" with FontForge following Reuben Thomas' comment to that answer.